kitlang/kitlang.github.io/examples.md

 }
 ~~~

-Traits enable both compile-time and runtime polymorphism; a generic function can be constrained to types implementing a trait:
+Traits enable both compile-time and runtime polymorphism; a [generic](#generics) can be constrained to types implementing a trait:

 ~~~kit
 function greet[W: Writer](w: W) {